 Specified equipment as agreed at an initial meeting with the tutor (can be loaned from CM)

 Commitment to work with the tutor on evaluation as agreed in advance

-Performance opportunities for the students
+Performance opportunities for the students.

 Record, mix and master workshops are a great introduction to a vital area of the music industry and a whole new range of skills.

 In a one-day workshop, students record instruments and other objects.
 They will then tear apart these sounds using effect plugins on Logic Pro and GarageBand to create free compositions.
-By the end of the workshop, students leave with a master file of their composition ready for release into the world wide web!
+By the end of the workshop, students leave with a master file of their composition ready for release on to the world wide web!